jarviscanada/jarvis_data_eng_RobertXie/linux_sql/README.md

 - `cpu_idle`: The percentage of CPU not being used by any program
 - `cpu_kernel`: The percentage of CPU being used
 - `disk_io`: Number of disk I/O
-- `disk_available`: The size of available disk of root directory in MB
+- `disk_available`: The size of the available disk of the root directory in MB
 ## Test
+Testing was conducted by manually executing the bash scripts and DDL programs in the terminal.
+The program was verified by checking if the desired outcome was produced.
 ## Deployment
+Deployment used Git for source code management and GitHub for version control.
+It also utilized Docker for provisioning a PostgreSQL instance and crontab for executing the script automatically.
 ## Improvements
+- Handle hardware updates: Develop a function that can automatically detect hardware updates and update the hardware information in the database.
+-